Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/user-import-tools.md

 The utility connects to Hornbill in the cloud over HTTPS/SSL using a standard internet connection without the need to make any firewall configuration changes.

 :::tip
-The LDAP Utility can be used as a stand-alone alternative to, or supplement user auto-provisioning.
+The LDAP Utility can be used as a stand-alone alternative to or supplement user auto-provisioning.
 While auto-provisioning requires Single Sign On (SSO) configuring, the LDAP import utility is completely independent of any SSO configuration.
 :::

 For more information on installing and configuration please see the [LDAP User Import Utility documentation](https://wiki.hornbill.com/index.php?title=LDAP_User_Import).